ViktorNova/tornado-skeleton/README.md

 Usage
 ------

+  bash <(curl -fsSL "http://bitly.com/heroku-skeleton") ~/pah/myfunkkyapp

 How to build your environment.
+The slower way

-  bash build_env.sh ~/tmp/path/to/appdir
+  ./build_env.sh ~/tmp/path/to/appdir

 This script is destructive.
 Use on clean directories.